 - If you are not completing a degree with one of our affiliated colleges or universities, you must have a minimum of an associates degree completed before the June start date of the program.

-- Please complete the application with required documents by December 31 prior to the matriculation year and submit to:
+- Please complete the application with required documents by December 31 and submit to:

 Johns Hopkins Schools of Medical Imaging